hackerFerret/hecker/index.md

 this is a website for hecker, ally of beluga, `sudo hack kahoot`, all that.

 **Disclaimer: This is a fan creation, and does not have the official permission of the youtuber hecker.
-Do not take this seriously.""
+Do not take this seriously.**

 if you have python installed, you can put this in a file: